Beef and Broccoli (Slow Cooker)

 • Brown sugar: adds just a little adds sweetness to balance the oyster sauce.
 You may need more or less depending on personal taste.

-• Rice wine: should become a pantry staple if you do much Asian cooking.
+• Rice wine should become a pantry staple if you do much Asian cooking.
 I use it in almost all of my Asian Recipes from my Beef Bulgogi to my Mongolian Chicken and Sesame Noodles.
 Rice wine is NOT rice vinegar- DO NOT switch them out.
 Rice wine adds a sweetness and depth of flavor; rice vinegar, on the other hand, will add an acidic flavor.

 • Asian chili sauce: use your favorite chili sauce like Sambal Oelek or sriracha (I use Sambal Oelek with the green lid).
 If you feel like your slow cooker beef and broccoli beef is missing something, it is probably heat!
 It elevates the beef and broccoli recipe to another dimension of deliciousness.
-I recommend staring with less and adding more to taste at the end of cooking if you would like it spicier
+I recommend starting with less and adding more to taste at the end of cooking if you would like it spicier.

 • Cornstarch: helps thicken the sauce to a glossy, luscious consistency.